Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: DATASETS AND EVALUATION METRICS

-\textbf{NU-AIR}\footnote{https://bit.ly/nuair-data} \cite{NUAIRA2023} consists of 70.75 minutes of event camera footage captured by a DVS-equipped quadcopter, surveying diverse urban settings including crowds, various vehicles and busy streetscapes.
-Annotations in this dataset are provided at 30 Hz, totalling 93,204 labels of hand-drawn bounding boxes for pedestrians and vehicles, making it a valuable resource for aerial surveillance and event-based visual studies.
+\textbf{NU-AIR}\footnote{https://bit.ly/nuair-data} \cite{NUAIRA2023} consists of 70.75 minutes of event-camera footage captured by an EVS-equipped quadcopter, surveying diverse urban settings including crowds, various vehicles, and busy streetscapes.
+Annotations are provided at 30~Hz for pedestrians and vehicles, making it a valuable resource for aerial surveillance and event-based visual studies.
+Its main significance lies in extending EB-PD beyond ground-view driving scenarios to airborne perception settings.

 \textbf{1Mpx}\footnote{https://www.prophesee.ai/category/dataset/} \cite{1-M} includes a diverse set of driving environments such as city streets, highways, and rural areas.
-A key feature of this dataset is the inclusion of more than 25 million bounding boxes labeled at 60Hz, which cover cars, pedestrians, and two-wheelers.
-The dataset was created using a novel fully automated labeling protocol that combines data from an event camera and a standard RGB camera.
-This extensive labeling and high-resolution make this dataset particularly valuable for developing and testing event-based object detection systems, aiming for high accuracy and real-time performance in diverse lighting and dynamic conditions.
+A key feature of this dataset is the inclusion of very large-scale high-frequency annotations covering cars, pedestrians, and two-wheelers.
+The dataset was created using a novel automated labeling protocol that combines data from an event camera and a standard RGB camera.
+This extensive labeling and high resolution make it particularly valuable for developing and testing event-based object-detection systems under realistic driving conditions.

-\textbf{MVSEC}\footnote{https://daniilidis-group.github.io/mvsec/} \cite{3dpp} consists of 70.75 minutes of event camera footage captured by a DVS-equipped quadcopter, surveying diverse urban settings including crowds, various vehicles and busy streetscapes.
-Annotations in this dataset are provided at 30 Hz, totalling 93,204 labels of hand-drawn bounding boxes for pedestrians and vehicles, making it a valuable resource for aerial surveillance and event-based visual studies.
+\textbf{MVSEC}\footnote{https://daniilidis-group.github.io/mvsec/} \cite{3dpp} is a large-scale multimodal dataset designed primarily for stereo depth estimation, visual odometry, and event-based 3D perception.
+It includes synchronized event streams, grayscale images, IMU measurements, LiDAR scans, and pose information collected from multiple platforms such as cars, motorcycles, handheld devices, and hexacopters.
+Rather than focusing on 2D pedestrian bounding boxes, MVSEC is especially valuable for geometry-aware event-based perception tasks.
+For EB-PD, its relevance lies in supporting pedestrian perception when integrated with depth, motion, and scene-structure understanding.

+\textbf{eTraM}\footnote{https://eventbasedvision.github.io/eTraM} \cite{eTraM2024} offers fully event-based traffic footage recorded from a static overhead perspective using a Prophesee EVK4 HD event camera.
+Captured across diverse urban environments---including intersections, roadways, and local streets---the dataset features varying lighting and weather conditions and covers eight traffic participant classes such as pedestrians, vehicles, and micro-mobility.
+Its high resolution and overhead viewpoint make it a particularly valuable benchmark for event-based traffic monitoring and low-light object detection.